What’s on your mind when you’re getting ready for bed each night?

-If you enjoy Olly’s podcast, you may also be interested in his Language Learning Foundations video course, which is designed to help you set up a workable, step-by-step system for learning your target language.
+If you enjoy Olly’s podcast, you may also be interested in his Grammar Hero or Conversations courses, which are designed to help you set up workable, step-by-step systems for learning your target language.

 The Magnetic Memory Method, or MMM, is for anyone who wants to improve their memory and learn new things—and it just so happens to have incredible applications for language learners.